-ADDITIONAL INFORMATION
+11. ADDITIONAL INFORMATION

-10.1 Material Contracts
+11.1 Material Contracts

-The following agreements have been entered into or will be entered into as a result of an Applicant becoming a Subscriber in the Project:
+The following agreements have, or will be, entered into as a result of an Applicant becoming a Grower in the Project:

-- (a) The Constitution referred to in Section 8.1; - (b) The Scheme Property Custody Agreement referred to in Section 8.2; - (c) The Project Management Contract referred to in Section 8.3; - (d) The Sub-lease Agreement (and if relevant the Agreement to Sub-lease) referred to in Section 8.4; - (e) The Plantation Services Agreement referred to in Section 8.5; - (f) The Wood Purchase Agreement referred to in Section 8.6; and - (g) The Joint Growers Agreement referred to in Section 8.7 (if applicable).
+- (a) Constitution referred to in Section 9.1; - (b) Custody Agreement referred to in Section 9.2; - (c) Project Management Contract referred to in Section 9.3; - (d) Sub-lease Agreement (and, if relevant, the Agreement to Sublease) and any head-lease or sub-lease to the Project Manager referred to in Section 9.4; - (e) Plantation Services Agreement referred to in Section 9.5; - (f) Wood Purchase Agreement referred to in Section 9.6; and - (g) Joint Growers Agreement referred to in Section 9.7 (if applicable).

-10.2 Inspection of Documents
+11.2 Inspection of Documents

-The following documents are available for inspection during normal business hours at the registered office of the Responsible Entity at Level 21, 385 Bourke Street, Melbourne, Victoria (except to the extent that there is unreasonable prejudice to the Responsible Entity):
+The following documents are available for inspection during normal business hours at the registered office of the Responsible Entity at Level 6, 140 William Street, Melbourne, Victoria (except to the extent that there is unreasonable prejudice to the Responsible Entity):

-- this Product Disclosure Statement dated [insert] 2014; - the Memorandum and Articles of Association of WABG; - the Constitution and Agreements referred to in Section 9 of this Product Disclosure Statement; - the consents referred to in Section 10.3 of this Product Disclosure Statement.
+- this Product Disclosure Statement; - the Memorandum and Articles of Association of WABG; - the Constitution and agreements referred to in Section 9 of this PDS; - the consents referred to in Section 11.3 of this PDS.

-10.3 Consents of Experts and Disclaimers
+11.3 Consents of Experts and Disclaimers